dwbango/capstone-rl-project/README.md

 	•	Forks, PRs, and issue reports are welcome.
 Provide feedback or propose improvements!

 11. License
-No License.
-All Rights Reserved
+Copyright (c) 2023 Donald Bango
+All rights reserved.

-This repository is for viewing purposes only.
-No permission is granted for use, distribution, or modification of this code.
+This repository is provided solely for viewing and educational purposes.
+No permission is granted for use, distribution, modification, or any other activity without explicit written consent from the owner.

 Contact / Further Info
 	•	Author: Donald Bango